Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

-We had some Covid concerns - sadly now realised - about our planned sponsorship of the pantomime Puss in Boots on 11 December 1920 and the Pavilion concert earlier in the year.
+We had some Covid concerns - sadly now realised - about our planned sponsorship of the pantomime Puss in Boots on 11 December 2020 and the Pavilion concert earlier in the year.
 The pantomime was cancelled and the concert postponed for the foreseeable future.
-But as we edge towards the release of lockdown, we are starting to plan again and the signs are that we will have our pantomime this December
+But as we edge towards the release of lockdown, we are starting to plan again and were able to support our regulat pantomime in December 2021.

 Most Decembers we are to be found at the Broadstairs Tesco store